rejyoung/romanize-string/README.md

 | zh-CN   | Chinese (Simplified)  |
 | zh-Hant | Chinese (Traditional) |

-¹ Thai transliteration requires the presence of Python and the Python library [pythainlp](https://github.com/PyThaiNLP/pythainlp) in the environment where the code is run.
-See the `romanizeThai` entry in [Modular Imports](#modular-imports) for more details.
+¹ Thai transliteration requires Python and the Python library [pythainlp](https://github.com/PyThaiNLP/pythainlp) to be installed in the environment where the code is run.
+See the [Additional Installation for Thai Transliteration](#additional-installation-for-thai-transliteration) for more details.

 ### Examples